ThomasKaiser/Knowledge/articles/Quick_Review_of_RPi_Zero_2_W.md

 ## Wireless network performance

-Not able to test since living in an urban are with a lot of neighbours (+250 wireless networks spottable)
+Not able to test since living in an urban are with lots of neighbours (+250 wireless networks spottable)

 ## Wired network performance